AungThiha/SnackbarChannel/README.md

 # SnackbarChannel

+> ⚠️ **Limitation (and Upcoming Fix)**
+> Thanks to the community feedback, I learned that this solution can lose the Snackbar if a configuration change happens right after the event is delivered to the collector but before the Snackbar is dismissed.
+As a result, the Snackbar won't be shown again even if the user hasn't grasped the message yet.
+Therefore, I'll switch back to `StateFlow<List<Event>>` but will abstract out the details to make it easy for the developers.
+The update should be available before July.

 A lightweight, lifecycle-safe snackbar event dispatcher for Compose Multiplatform that addresses common pitfalls of using SharedFlow and StateFlow.

 Got it!
 Here's the revised version with your preferred phrasing: